clb21565/kairos/README.md

 User is required to provide taxonomic assignments.
 I typically use mmseqs taxonomy with gtdb as the underlying taxonomic database.

-nextflow HGTsp_dd.nf --input test.fasta --outdir testrun
+nextflow kairos-dd.nf --input test.fasta --taxa taxadf.tsv --outdir testrun

-nextflow HGTsp_as.nf --input test.fasta --outdir testrun --interleaved_fastq test1.fq.gz test2.fq.gz test3.fq.gz --sample_metadata test_metadata.tsv
+nextflow kairos-asses.nf --input test.fasta --outdir testrun --interleaved_fastq test1.fq.gz test2.fq.gz test3.fq.gz --sample_metadata test_metadata.tsv

 Visualization is performed using clinker.
 Note it becomes difficult to visualize many contigs at once.

-## HGT-support assess
+## Kairos assess

 For a set of potential hgts or recombination events, determine the presence/absence in metagenomes by aligning to distinguishing boundary regions extracted from contigs.